Student Records and FERPA

 Oregon Coast Community College shall follow all applicable state and federal laws, rules, and regulations which apply to student records.
 Subject to the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, all information contained in the College records which is personally identifiable to any student shall be kept confidential and not released except upon prior written consent of the subject student or upon the lawful subpoena or other order of a court of competent jurisdiction.

 FERPA-approved exceptions include college-defined Student Directory Information, and information released for purposes of the Solomon Amendment.
-Students must be given the ability to separately opt-out of the release of both Student Directory Information and for the purposes of the Solomon Amendment.
+Students must be given the ability to opt-out of the release of Student Directory Information.
 Student information may be shared among College faculty and staff on an official (need to know) basis.

 FERPA, also known as the Buckley Amendment, (Statute: 20 U.S.C.
 1232g; Regulations: 34CRF Part 99), is a federal law that states (a) a written institutional policy covering student privacy rights must be established and (b) a statement of adopted procedures covering these rights must be made available.
 The law provides that the institution will maintain the confidentiality of student education records and affords students certain rights regarding their educational records.